Karen Chen: Personal life

 Karen Chen was born on August 16, 1999, in Fremont, California, to Hsiu-Hui Tseng and Chih-Hsiu Chen.
 Her parents moved to the United States from Taiwan.
 She has a younger brother, Jeffrey, who also competes for the U.S. in ice dance.
 She was homeschooled via Connections Academy in high school.
 Chen has expressed interest in majoring in the medical field.
 She was admitted to Cornell University's School of Human Ecology for the Fall 2019 semester majoring in Human Biology, Health, and Society on a pre-med track.
 Chen originally did not plan to take any gap years or defer her education while preparing for the 2022 Winter Olympics, but decided to take a two-year leave of absence after the onset of the COVID-19 pandemic.
 She graduated in May 2025 and plans to work in physical therapy to help fellow figure skaters.
+In July 2026, she announced her enrollment in the Doctor of Physical Therapy program at Tufts University.

 Chen's mentor is 1992 Olympic Champion Kristi Yamaguchi, who shares a hometown with her.
 Chen published a memoir titled Finding the Edge: My Life on the Ice in November 2017, in which she revealed that she suffers from spondylolisthesis.
 Chen enjoys painting and is a fan of the Japanese character Totoro.
 On 2019 International Women's Day, she was chosen to be one of eight POWERGIRLs that serve as brand ambassadors for social fitness blogger Cassey Ho's activewear company, POPFLEX Active.

 In September 2024, she announced her engagement to boyfriend, Len van Deurzen.
+They married on May 14, 2026.